Anuraga Karikkin Vellam: Plot

-On the day before her wedding, Abhi decides to break Eli's wedding and bring her back, however he gets arrested and kept inside the police station.
+On the day before her wedding, Abhi decides to break Eli's wedding and bring her back.
+However, he gets arrested and is kept inside the police station.
 The next morning, his father releases him.
 He confesses to his father that he loves Eli and she will marry someone else.
 Raghu supports Abhi and rushes to stop the wedding, however, they fail to do so.
 Abhi apologizes to Eli and proposes to her.
 Eli, now married to Sony rejects Abhi and makes peace with him.
 Sony thanks Abhi.
 While returning, Raghu again meets Anuradha, and this time, they chase her car.
-Upon asked about her, she reveals that she is not Anuradha.
-The movie ends with Raghu and Abhi laughing.
+Upon asking about her, she reveals that she is not Anuradha.
+After she leaves, Raghu and Abhi share a laugh, finally bonding.

+Sometime later, Abhi and Raghu are shown sitting near a new project designed and constructed by Abhi, reminiscing about their past love and how love, even though sometimes unsuccessful, can actually leave you with good life lessons.